anshudutta/sre-cheat-sheet/README.md

 Note: Taking reliaility to extreme measures is unproductiove and costly.
 It should be "Reliable Enough"

-### Error budget
-Error budgets are the tool SRE uses to balance service reliability with the pace of innovation.
-Changes are a major source of instability, representing roughly 70% of our outages, and development work for features competes with development work for stability.
-The error budget forms a control mechanism for diverting attention to stability as needed.

-An error budget is 1 minus the SLO of the service.
-A 99.9% SLO service has a 0.1% error budget.

-If our service receives 1,000,000 requests in four weeks, a 99.9% availability SLO gives us a budget of 1,000 errors over that period.

 #### Example
 ---
 28 day error budget